Extension Risk

 Browse by Category

 Extension risk is the danger that a borrower will delay the prepayment of a debt obligation, typically due to rising interest rates, causing the lender or investor to hold the security for longer than anticipated.
-This is most common in Mortgage-Backed Securities (MBS) and callable bonds.
+This phenomenon is most common in Mortgage-Backed Securities (MBS) and callable bonds, where the expected life of the asset "extends," locking up investor capital in lower-yielding instruments precisely when market rates are climbing.

-In the fixed-income market, time is money.
-Most bonds have a fixed maturity date (e.g., a 10-year Treasury bond).
-However, securities backed by pools of loans, such as Mortgage-Backed Securities (MBS), have uncertain maturity dates because homeowners can pay off their mortgages whenever they want.
-Extension Risk is the risk that the expected life of the security will increase—or "extend"—because interest rates have risen.
-When rates are low, homeowners rush to refinance their mortgages to save money.
-This returns capital quickly to the investor (Prepayment Risk).
-But when interest rates rise significantly, refinancing activity dries up.
-Homeowners with low rates (e.g., 3%) have no incentive to refinance into a high rate (e.g., 7%).
-Consequently, they stay in their homes and keep their loans for the full 30-year term.
-For the investor who bought the MBS expecting to get their money back in 5-7 years, this is a disaster.
-Their capital is now trapped in a low-yielding asset for decades.
-They cannot access their principal to reinvest it in the new, higher-yielding bonds available in the market.
+In the world of fixed-income investing, time is one of the most critical variables.
+Most traditional bonds have a fixed maturity date—a 10-year Treasury bond, for instance, will return its principal in exactly ten years.
+However, certain securities, particularly those backed by pools of consumer loans like Mortgage-Backed Securities (MBS), have uncertain maturity dates because the underlying borrowers have the option to pay off their loans early.
+Extension Risk is the specific danger that the expected life of such a security will increase because interest rates have risen.
+When interest rates are low, homeowners often rush to refinance their mortgages to take advantage of cheaper debt.
+This returns capital quickly to the investor, a phenomenon known as "Prepayment Risk."
+But when interest rates rise significantly, this behavior reverses.
+A homeowner who has a fixed mortgage rate of 3% has zero incentive to move or refinance if current market rates are 7%.
+As a result, they stay in their homes longer and keep their low-interest loans for the full 30-year term.
+For the investor who bought the MBS expecting to receive their principal back in 5 to 7 years, this is a major strategic setback.
+Their capital is now "trapped" in an asset that is paying a below-market rate for a much longer period than originally modeled.
+This not only results in a loss of liquidity but also represents a massive opportunity cost, as the investor cannot access their principal to reinvest it in the new, higher-yielding bonds that are now available.
+This dynamic makes extension risk a critical consideration for banks, insurance companies, and mutual funds that rely on predictable cash flows from their fixed-income portfolios.

 Key Takeaways